 For someone receiving $160 per day, the tax free savings can add up quick.
 Let’s assume our worker in this scenario is on a job that lasts 6 months.
-Over the course of 180 days, the total of his per diem will be $28,880.
+Over the course of 180 days, the total of his per diem will be $28,880 of tax free money.

 Housing: It may be possible to share a room in a lower rate motel (Motel 6, Budget Inn) and only have to pay around $20 a day in housing.
 Sharing a room certainly works best when you can work opposite shifts as the other person.
 I know of a few people who own campers and will take them with to the job site, most areas have camp grounds where a lot can be had much cheaper than a hotel room.
 When working on a longer job there can be significant savings from renting a house with several other workers.

 Transportation: Avoiding renting a car is key here.
 Having an inexpensive reliable and fuel efficient vehicle is the way to go.
 Most jobs will either pay mileage or a flat rate from travel in and travel out.
 This in and of itself can be a decent money maker.
 Regardless of how much you make on the travel in and out money, you would have to drive to and from work anyways if you were at home, so for the most part transportation isn’t even an extra expense.
 You can actually make some money off of transportation by carpooling with other people on the same shift staying in the same area as you are and charging them to ride in your car a flat fee for the week.

 Meals and Incidentals: